Coronavirus: What You Need to Know

 The desire to travel is always present and we have received many requests to plan and organize a stay in Japan in 2020 or early 2021.

 The question is, when will tourists be able to visit Japan?

 As an island nation, Japan plays the card of great caution by keeping its borders closed to a hundred countries where there have been many Covid 19 cases.

-For Japan Experience's customers, we recommend waiting for an official announcement from the Japanese government for news on when they reopen their borders before considering any travel postponement or using the credit note you received from us.
+For Japan Experience's customers, we recommend waiting for an official announcement from the Japanese government on the reopening of Japan's borders before considering any travel postponement or using the credit note you received from us.

 - Did you receive a credit note for a furture trip to Japan with Japan Experience?
 Read our article: Coronavirus - How to cancel your order and postpone your trip?

 WHAT IS THE CURRENT SITUATION IN JAPAN?